CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.4 Selection and use of standard software.md

 ### 2 3 Obtaining standard software and updates from unreliable sources

 If standard software or related updates are obtained from unreliable sources, the integrity and functionality of the software can not be assured.
 This also applies to extensions (* plug-ins * or * add-ons *).
-The installation of compromised software may result in malicious code being distributed in the institution and that the software may not work as intended.
+The installation of compromised software may result in malicious code being distributed throughout the institution and that the software may not function as intended.
 In addition, the integrity and availability of IT systems may be compromised.

 ### 2 4 Manipulation of data by users

-The data used in standard software can be manipulated in a variety of ways by users, e.g. For example, if you incorrectly or incorrectly record data incorrectly, change the content or simply delete data.
+The data used in standard software can be manipulated in a variety of ways by users, e.g. For example, if you incorrectly or incorrectly record data incorrectly, change the content or simply delete.
 As a result, all specialized processes in which the corresponding application is used are affected.
 Failure to detect the manipulated data will result in processing of corrupted information.
 In addition, security holes can be created that attackers can exploit.
 ### 2 5 Software vulnerabilities in standard software

 Despite intensive testing, not all vulnerabilities and defects in standard software are usually discovered before they are delivered to customers.
 If these are not detected in time, resulting crashes or errors can lead to far-reaching consequences.
 In addition, the confidentiality and integrity of the stored data and the availability of affected IT systems may be affected.
 Software vulnerabilities or errors can also lead to serious security vulnerabilities in standard software.
 These can sometimes be exploited by attackers to inject malicious code.